deisi/SFG2D/README.rst

 Description
 -----------
-This is a toolkit to analyse mostly sfg2d data with python3 using jupyter notebooks.
+This is a toolkit to analyze mostly sfg2d data with python3 using jupyter notebooks.
 It is not really generic, but rather specific to the problems and tasks I have to encounter here at the MPIP.
 It is nowhere near stable and things might change drastically at any point in time.
-If you want to use this I encurage you to create you own fork and work with your own version.
+If you want to use this I encourage you to create you own fork and work with your own version.
-At the time of wrtiting, there is also almost no documentation available.
+At the time of writing, there is also almost no documentation available.
-I think this will cahnge in time when things become more stable but up to now.
+I think this will change in time when things become more stable but up to now.
 Its not worth documenting much since it might be different next time anyway.

 Features
 --------
 - Import data from Veronica, Viktor and .spe (version 2 and 3) files.
-- Datastructure based on pandas DataFrames to organize ans structure data.
+- Data-structure based on pandas DataFrames to organize ans structure data.
-- A dashboard for the viktor lab.
+- A dashboard for the Viktor lab.
 - A minimal fit gui
 - Import ``.spe`` spectra files
 - Import ``.ntb`` surface tension files